 MTCC 573 has a number of forms that are needed to, among other things, reserve the lounge, reserve an elevator, apply for permission to renovate or make alterations to a Unit and for informing the Corporation of rentals or changes in the names of the Residents of a Unit.

-pdf versions of all our forms are available here.
-Most need to be signed so you will need to print them out.
-They can be submitted on paper (to the Superintendent) or online
+pdf versions of all our forms are available from this page.
+Most need to be signed so you may need to print them out.
+They can be submitted on paper (to the Superintendent) or online.

 From time to time the Board and the Property Manager distribute information to owners and residents.
 This page provides copies of documents which are of continuing interest.
 It also has links to the original 1981 sales brochures of the Units.

 The Corporation has also scanned all of the original BUILDING PLANS that we can locate.
 It should be noted that the 'as built' plans are not completely accurate and do not, of course, deal with any changes subsequently made to the building.
-(An example is that the plans show that the dryer and kitchen vent stacks have clean-outs, these were not installed during construction but in 2009 the Corporation installed clean-outs to the six dryer vent stacks.)
+(An example is that the plans show that the dryer and kitchen vent stacks have clean-outs, though these were not installed during construction the Corporation installed clean-outs to the six dryer vent stacks in 2009.)

 Site problems?
 Contact webmaster